 Rami is a 3-year-old boy who presents to the clinic with swollen "lumps" in his neck his mother reports he has been sick for several weeks.
 He is not playing normally and is not eating well.
 She also reports him having fevers and a cough.
 She tells you that his auntie-who shares a bed with him-has TB and is being treated through a special program for people with drug-resistant TB.
 Rami's physical examination and chest X-ray are consistent with TB.
 His rapid HIV test is negative.
-He is unable to cough sputum, even with induction, and two gastric aspirates are performed and sent for smear and culture.
-There is no bronchoscopy available where Rami lives.
+He is unable to cough sputum, even with induction, and two gastric aspirates are sent for smear and culture.
+There is no bronchoscopy available where Rami lives, so 2 stool samples are also sent for Xpert Ultra testing.
 He is started on a short course of amoxicillin and told to return in 2 weeks.